AWIXOR-zz/React-Track/README.md

 Let's see where/when the story began

 - 1993 : Mosaic 💥, the first web browser to start bringing the Internet to the mainstream but no JS ❌ yet.
-Onlt the DOM (Document Model Object)but non-standardized yet.
+Onlt the DOM (Document Object Model)but non-standardized yet.
 - 1994 : Netscape 🚀🚀🚀, was the dominant web browser in terms of usage share after the 1994, but by 2002 its use had almost disappeared.
 - May 1995 : Java appeared, and Netscape wanted to add **interations** to the webpages.
 - Mid 1995 : MOCHA was created by _Brendan Eich_ during his time at Netscape Communications.
 It was inspired by Java, Scheme and [Self](http://www.selflanguage.org).
 Mocha syntactically was just like Java {curly bracket language}, but already contains many features that we know and love in modern JS.